 Download the installer, then Run the installer.
 The installation program makes an Omega Meals folder in Applications.
 After installing, open the Omega Meals folder and double-click the Omega Meals app icon to start the program.
 This will place an icon in your Dock (bottom of screen).
 Hold your mouse button down on the icon, then choose Keep in Dock from the Options menu.

-Omega Foods gives you Balance Scores to guide your personal food choices when shopping, planning meals or discussing foods with friends.
-An alternative is a new on-line version.
+Omega Foods can hold Balance Scores offline to guide your personal food choices when shopping, planning meals or discussing foods with friends.
+When you have internet access, an easier alternative is the on-line version.

 Download Omega Foods for Mac OS 10.9 to 10.11